 The run-up to Christmas can feel a bit lonely when you’re a freelancer who works from home.
-While all your employed friends are gearing up for the company Christmas party, having fun decking out the office with festive decorations, and generally enjoying a more upbeat atmosphere, life pretty much carries on as normal from your little desk for one.
-Let’s take a look at how to survive the run-up to Christmas if you work for yourself.
+Of course, a lot of us are working from home this year, but even when we’re not in the midst of a pandemic, there are no Christmas parties or upbeat festive atmosphere to enjoy when you’re a freelancer – life pretty much carries on as normal from your desk for one.
+Let’s take a look at how to make the most of the run-up to Christmas if you work for yourself.

 Planning your Christmas holiday

 Of course, the great thing about being freelance is that you don’t have to ask anyone about taking time off.
 You can take as much or as little time off as you like, without it affecting how much ‘annual leave’ you have left.
 In many respects, you can approach the Christmas holidays in much the same way as you would taking time off at any other time of year, which I’ve written all about here.

 There are a couple of differences, though.
 Unlike regular time off, your clients will be out of the office as well.
 This theoretically makes things more relaxed, but it’s worth liaising with them to find out when they’ll be back in the office and make sure there’s nothing that they’ll be needing if you’re taking longer off than they are.